Dodecahedr0x/leaderboards/README.md

-# Idea Tree
+# TreeDea

-Anchor implementation of the Idea Tree, a token-curated binary tree registry where participants stake to control the nodes closest to the root.
+Anchor implementation of the TreeDea, a token-curated binary tree registry where participants stake to control the nodes closest to the root.

 ## Concepts